Macroecology of Animal Communities

 The group concentrates on the impacts of global change on biodiversity and the functioning of ecosystems.
 Particular focus is put on the interaction of humans with cultural and natural systems and key components of these systems’ biodiversity.
-The team is heavily involved in the analysis of land-use and climate change impacts in Europe and Asia and works on invertebrates as main target organisms.
+The team is heavily involved in the analysis of land-use and climate change impacts and works on invertebrates as main target organisms.
 Aim is to develop sustainable land-use and conservation strategies in close interactions with a broad set of stakeholders and to support the assessment of trends in biodiversity e.g. through monitoring and other field campaigns.
-We are also heavily involved in international assessments and science-policy activities.

 Sustainable land use